tutoruniverse/giap_javascript/README.md

 -   `enableLog`: **[Boolean]()** - **optional** - set to `true` to enable development log

 ### Create alias
-Use this method right after user has just signed up
+Use this method with a string representing user id (**required**) right after user has just signed up

 ```javascript
 giap.alias("INSERT THE USER ID");
 ```

 ### Identify
-Use this method right after user has just logged in
+Use this method with a string representing user id (**required**) right after user has just logged in

 ```javascript
 giap.identify("INSERT THE USER ID");